 Kendall was drawn to Gabriel Homes because she champions independent living skills for adults with disabilities.
 The stories of hope and confidence bring light to the community she cares strongly about.
 With her special education knowledge, Kendall brings unique passions and experiences to the board.

-In her free time, Kendall loves to travel, read, hike, and spend time with her husband.
-The couple is expecting a daughter due in August 2025.
+In her free time, Kendall loves to travel, read, hike, and spend time with her husband and daughter.

 dddcdAlex Rough, a systems engineer, is a lifelong volunteer with local communities.
 Service to others is considered his highest privilege.
 As an environmental rights advocate, Alex served in the town of Herndon’s first sustainability committee and was the political chair of the Sierra Club’s Great Falls chapter.
 For the former, Alex helped organize Herndon’s first comprehensive energy and sustainable city plan.
 He currently serves on the Arlington County Climate Change, Energy, and Environment Commission and Eco Action Arlington board of directors.